-The Mulgoa Road / Castlereagh Road corridor has been divided into sections for planning and delivery.
+The Mulgoa Road / Castlereagh Road corridor has been divided into five sections for planning and delivery.

-- Jane Street, Penrith – Union Road to Museum Drive including Railway Bridge (construction begins 2019)
+- Mulgoa Road, Penrith – Union Road to Museum Drive including Railway Bridge (construction planned to begin in 2019)

-- Mulgoa Road, Jamisontown – Jeanette Street to Blaikie Road including M4 Motorway (consruction begins 2020)
+- Mulgoa Road, Jamisontown – Jeanette Street to Blaikie Road including M4 Motorway (construction planned to begin in 2020)